Esterni/pyracing/docs/methods.md

 | session_id  | Which `session_id` to return a `season_id` for |

 ### subsession_data()
-Returns extensive data about a session.
+Returns a [SubsessionData object](datapoints.md#subsessiondata).
 This endpoint contains unique datapoints that are unavailable elsewhere. <br>**!Note:** The segments of a session are not seperated (Practice, Qualify, Race).
 Results for each driver for each segment are listed concurrently. e.g If 25 drivers participate, there will be 75 `Driver` objects returned.
 25 for each session segment.

 | Args/Kwargs   | Description                        |
 | :------------ | :--------------------------------- |